Click HERE for this week’s newsletter!

 Location: Mt Pleasant St Plaza, Washington, DC

-We give Bonus Bucks for SNAP/Food Stamps/EBT and WIC & Senior FMNP!
+We give Bonus Bucks as part of the Produce Plus Program for SNAP/Food Stamps/EBT and WIC & Senior FMNP!
+We also partner with the Upper Cardozo Health Clinic to provide Bonus Bucks as part of the Fruit & Vegetable Prescription progrm.
 Thanks to DC Greens for that program!

 Farmers and bakers sell fresh local fruit and vegetables, flowers, herbs, eggs, meat, dairy products, fresh bread, sweets, and other baked goods.

 The Mount Pleasant Farmers’ Market is producer-only.
 That means two things.
 First, everything you see was raised, grown, produced, made, or baked by the persons selling it.
 Second, the food is local and regional.
 Our region includes the five states whose farmland and waterways serve the Washington, DC metro region.
 We opened in 2003.
 Click here for a Google Map showing where all the producers are in relation to you!

 Held under the trees on our plaza and bandstand, the Mount Pleasant Farmers’ Market is a friendly and intimate neighborhood market serving the diverse Mount Pleasant community with fresh, local food, including beef, pork, poultry, eggs, chesse, Atwater breads, and lots of seasonal fruits and vegetables.
 See pictures!
 We gladly accept EBT, WIC and Farmers’ Market tokens.

 Mt.
 Pleasant’s Got Talent: Famous, soon-to-be famous, and very shy musicians are welcome to perform at the Market.
 Two slots each Saturday morning, 9 -11 and 11 – 1.
 Contact Manager@MtPFM.org for the latest schedule to sign up.